-Video and 7 Essential Lessons from the Futureworks Incubator Marketing & Storytelling Workshop
+Video and 7 Essential Lessons from the Futureworks Incubator Marketing & Storytelling Workshop at Collab

 Recently, Futureworks Incubator lead a Marketing & Storytelling Workshop at Collab in Hudson Square.
 Facilitators included brand strategist Kimberly Noel-Jones, Infinia Group Managing Director Chris Gorges, former Adafruit Director of Marketing Jessica Califano and SecondMuse Director of Cities Strategy Greg Spielberg.
 At the workshop, we ran through the essential components of building a cohesive company brand, marketing strategy and narrative.
 Above is a video of the workshop, here is the presentation and below are lessons and pictures.

 - Unlike almost every other aspect of your business, storytelling is free.
 Make sure to take advantage of the power your narrative and community can create as well as the free distribution platforms like Facebook, Instagram, Twitter, Pinterest, YouTube, MailChimp and more.